PGAS-community-benchmarks/CFD-Proxy/README.txt

 MPI_Isend, MPI_Put or gaspi_write_notify.
 We note that while this method allows for a maximal overlap of communication and computation, it either requires a full MPI_THREAD_MULTIPLE or a MPI_THREAD_SERIALIZED MPI version.
-For the latter version we have encapsulated the actual MPI_Isend in an OpenMP critical section.
+For the latter version we have encapsulated the actual MPI_Isend, MPI_Put in an OpenMP critical section.

 Community involvement
 ---------------------